Azure/blobporter/README.md

 `./blobporter -f s3://s3.amazonaws.com/bpperftest/mydata -c froms3 -t s3-blockblob -p`

 Note: It is recommended to perform this operation from a VM running on the cloud.
-This is a network bound operation where is uploaded as it is received from the source.
+This is a network bound operation where data from the source is uploaded as it is received.

 ### Upload from an HTTP/HTTPS source to Azure Blob Storage